-What Is Retail Banking?
-Types and Economic Impact
+Retail Banking, Its Types and Economic Impact

 How It Works and How It Affects the U.S. Economy

-First, these banks offer consumers credit to purchase homes, cars, and furniture.
+First, retail banks offer consumers credit to purchase homes, cars, and furniture.
 These include mortgages, auto loans, and credit cards.
 The resulting consumer spending drives almost 70 percent of the U.S. economy.
 They provide extra liquidity to the economy this way.
 Credit allows people to spend future earnings now.
 Retail banks also offer small business loans to entrepreneurs.
 These small companies create up to 65 percent of all new jobs as they grow.

 Second, retail banks provide a safe place for people to deposit their money.
 Savings accounts, certificates of deposit, and other financial products offer a better rate of return compared to stuffing their money under a mattress.
 Banks base their interest rates on the Fed funds rate and Treasury bond interest rates.
 That's why they rise and fall over time.
 The Federal Deposit Insurance Corporation insures most of these deposits.